1. Put the Pellets Directly on the Charcoal

 Here’s the tinfoil packet on the charcoal too:

 If you’re someone who doesn’t smoke meat often, the above would more than suffice.
-However, if you do plan to smoke meat regularly, you could invest in a smoker tube or a smoker box to house your pellets in.

-I’ve owned a few different smoker tubes and boxes over the year – pictured below is a really old pellet tube smoker that I bought 6 years ago.
+I’ve owned a few different smoker tubes and boxes over the year – pictured below is a really old pellet tube smoker that I bought 7+ years ago.

 No.

-Heating pellets are also different from hardwood pellets used for smoking in pellet grills.
+Heating pellets are different from hardwood pellets used for smoking in pellet grills.
 Wood pellets for smoking are hardwoods that are compressed into a uniform size and consistency.

 Wood pellets for smoking are hardwoods like oak, cherry, hickory, pecan, apple, etc.